WCSCourses/Helminths_2021/manuals/module_6_genome_variation/module_6_genome_variation.md

 # convert the sam file to a bam file.
 We will also filter the reads using the “q” parameter
-samtools view –q 15 –b –o single_sample.tmp.bam single_sample.tmp.sam
+samtools view -q 15 -b -o single_sample.tmp.bam single_sample.tmp.sam

 # sort the reads in the bam file
-samtools sort single_sample.tmp.bam –o single_sample.tmp.sorted.bam
+samtools sort single_sample.tmp.bam -o single_sample.tmp.sorted.bam

 # finally, index the bam file